NucleusPowered/site-v1/docs/modules/kit.md

 You must, however, set `kit.process-tokens-in-lore` to `true` in `main.conf`, as this might cause a slight performance hit.

-Command Kits are here!
-Perhaps one of the more requested features for Nucleus is the ability to add commands to kits, and they are kitted out with them now!

-It's _very_ important to note that any command will be run by the console, _so only give the ability to add commands to kits to **highly** trusted players._ As a result, the kit command add permission, `kit.command.add.base` is in the `NONE` group for permissions to try to protect against rouge admins.

 ## Commands in Kits

 Nucleus 0.25.0 introduced adding commands to kits.
 This does not apply to first join kits.

+It's _very_ important to note that any command will be run by the console, _so only give the ability to add commands to kits to **highly** trusted players._ As a result, the kit command add permission, `kit.command.add.base` is in the `NONE` group for permissions to try to protect against rogue admins.

 ### Viewing the commands in a kit